Historical picture

 #1 is called the first neutralization reaction.
 In #3 the second neutralization reaction and the regeneration of activator take place.
 CaCO3 is an insoluble precipitate.

-If present, KOH participates in the reactions above in the same manner as NaOH.
+If present, KOH participates in the reactions in the same manner as NaOH.

 To change canisters

 While it is possible to change canisters mid-case, it is safer to wait until the end of the case to do so.
-There are many case reports of inability to ventilate due to leaks after canisters could not be fit back together.
-See
+There are many case reports of inability to ventilate due to leaks after canisters could not be fit back together (see footnote 10).

 Canister Change- Aisys Canister Change in Aisys.
 Click on the thumbnail, or on the underlined text, to see the larger version.